SwattiGuptaa/ledger/Solution.md

 ![](./src/main/resources/static/Improved.png)

 ## To run application
-* uses docker compose feature of spring boot, so docker containers for dba nd mq are started automatically
+* uses docker compose feature of spring boot, so docker containers for db, mq and prometheus are started automatically
-* Update property `ledger.write.enabled` to ensure REad/write mode
+* Update property `ledger.write.enabled` to ensure Read/write mode
 * update server.port for running mutiple instances of application
 * tables will be created at server start up (just for dev)
 * [init.sql](./src/main/resources/init.sql) for postgres db setup